drewpierce/mysql_alias_replacement/README.md

 For the OP in that question, it was for changing foreign language names to the Dutch equivalent, I believe.

 The problem was his non-extendable table design.
 That was changed to a normalized one, that is also extendable.
+Also, each set at the level of table `materials2` can have it turned to active=true or active=false for use during your testing.
+Only the active ones are affected.
+That can be extended by you to the child table `materials2_alias` if you wish.
+At that level.
+But I had to put the brakes on somewhere.

 Always avoid CSV data saved in one column, or table designs where one thinks, oh, I can always add another column.
 Please see an answer of mine here http://stackoverflow.com/a/32620163 .